 What are Forest Schools?

-The philosophy of Forest Schools is to encourage and inspire individuals through positive and hands on experiences in nature.
+The philosophy of Forest Schools (FS) is to encourage and inspire individuals through positive and hands on experiences in nature.
 Essential personal, social and emotional skills are developed through consistent participation in motivating and achievable outdoor activities.
-Through regular attendance in our local ancient woodlands our children develop an appreciation for nature, ecosystems and wildlife.
-Through practical experience the children learn many valuable skills such as problem solving and how to handle risks as well as building the confidence and self-esteem.
+Through regular attendance at Forest School our children develop an appreciation for nature, ecosystems and wildlife.
+Through practical experience the children learn many valuable skills such as problem solving and how to handle risks as well as building their confidence and self-esteem.

 - FS is a long-term process of regular sessions, rather than a one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session.